Research and Educational Initiatives

 W. Alden Spencer Memorial Lecture and Award

-KIBS partners with the Department of Neuroscience to present this annual award, established in 1978, which recognizes outstanding young investigators in neuroscience.
+KIBS partners with the Department of Neuroscience to present this award, established in 1978, which recognizes outstanding young investigators in neuroscience.
+The award moves from an annual to biennial basis after 2018, alternating with the Kandel Lecture.

 Recent Recipients Include